awbored/Resume/docs/_sources/professionalexperience.rst.txt

       * Created and maintained documentation for department processes
       * Developed work process for new team innovations
       * **Accomplishments:**
-            * Was a key role in updating employee on and off boarding processes (2/2017)
+            * Was a key role in updating employee onboarding and off boarding processes (2/2017)
-            * Redefined and tuned on boarding process for region specific employees
+            * Redefined and tuned onboarding process for region specific employees
             * Maintained and updated documentation for team processes and applications
             * Designed and updated RightFax processes for system-wide implementation